 - Limited ventilation

-To make this tent so lightweight, it uses super high quality materials.
-Things like DAC tent poles, and ripstop nylon make for a tent that weighs less than eight pounds even though it can sleep up to five people.
-The 1200mm waterhead rating offers weather resistance conditions for most conditions could encounter, and the two large doors each have a vestibule that offers ample space for gear storage.
+But how is this large tent so lightweight?
+Well, it uses super high quality materials.
+Things like the DAC tent poles and ripstop nylon make for a tent that weighs less than eight pounds even though it can sleep up to five people.
+The 1200mm waterhead rating offers weather resistance conditions for most conditions we encounter, and the two large doors each have a vestibule that offers ample space for gear storage.

 Overall this 5 person tent would be a great option for something lightweight that’s made of quality materials.
 It’s the only option on this list that could be used as a backpacking tent, but overall it’s better suited for car camping.